Raisony/HD_HAR/README.md

 ### Run the application.
  - python HDC_model.py --app_ ucihar --iter_ 20 --dimension_ 10000

- - app_: Correlative dataset
+ - Different hyperparameters
- - iter_: Retraining epochs
+ 1.app_: Training and testing dataset
- - dimension_: Dimension using in HDC_model
+ 2.iter_: Number of epochs for retraining 3.dimension_: Dimension of hyper-vector using in HDC model